DanielRosillo/DanielRosillo.github.io/_posts/2016-07-01-privacypolicy horoscopos.markdown

                   </p> <p>
-                    The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Horóscopos + unless otherwise defined in this Privacy Policy.
+                    The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Entertainment Apps unless otherwise defined in this Privacy Policy.
                   </p> <p><strong>Information Collection and Use</strong></p> <p>
                    The personal information that you are asked to provide, and the reasons why you are asked to provide it, will be made clear to you at the point we ask you to provide your personal information.</p>